-There’s no escape from KYC in the world of financial and banking operations.
-In case you didn’t know, KYC means Know Your Customer.
+There’s no escape from verification in the world of financial and banking operations.
+In case you didn’t know, verification is often referred to as KYC or Know Your Customer.
 It is a mandatory process for identifying and verifying customers the world over.

-The aim of KYC is not to annoy the customer with bureaucracy and paperwork, but to prevent identity theft, money laundering, terrorist financing, and financial fraud.
-A KYC check allows a company to better know their customer and manage risks accordingly.
+The aim of verification is not to annoy the customer with bureaucracy and paperwork, but to prevent identity theft and any financial crime (money laundering, terrorist financing etc).
+A verification check allows a company to better know their customer and manage risks accordingly.

 KYC and AML: What’s the Difference?

 The AML concept is much broader than KYC.
 AML stands for Anti-Money Laundering and refers to a set of policies, laws, and regulations to combat generating income in a fraudulent way.

 However, KYC and AML are connected.
 For example, if a digital exchange has established KYC procedures, it shows that the startup is legitimate.
 If a project is following AML and KYC regulations, it has a greater potential to start successful collaboration with the banking sector.
 Why would they want to do that?
 Many digital exchanges are struggling to get a bank account to simplify global financial operations.
 Banks, in turn, are struggling to trust digital exchanges in terms of AML.
 This is where verification and transparency come into play and are so important.

 KYC is a manual process that includes verification of documents provided by the customer.
 It is important because it makes sure that the customer and the information provided by them are real.

 At a first glance, the idea of applying verification requirements to registration contradicts one of the main principles of the crypto-world – anonymity.
 But if we dig deeper, anonymity becomes a dangerous weapon in the wrong hands.

 In essence, the verification process for digital exchanges and banks is the same.
 It always requires proof of identity (POI), proof of address (POA), and other relevant information.
 However, the actual steps included in the process may differ.